jahaltom/mtDNA-Pre-term-birth-association-/README.md

 ## Metadata curration
 ### MetadataMerge.py:
 Combines Haplogrep3 output and momi5.pheno metadata.
 Main and sub haplogroups are reported.
 The result is divided into 2 datasets (mother and child).
-For each population (African,South Asian), samples associated with a main and/or sub haplogroup <10 are marked in the "IsAtLeast10MainHap" and "IsAtLeast10SubHap" columns as False.
+For each population separately (African,South Asian), samples associated with a main and/or sub haplogroup <10 are marked in the "IsAtLeast10MainHap" and "IsAtLeast10SubHap" columns as False.

 Outputs MetadataFinal.M.tsv for mother and MetadataFinal.M.tsv for child.